Seamful XAI: Operationalizing Seamful Design in Explainable AI: Discussion Implications

-We share three implications the seamful outlook in XAI has on both research and practice.
-First, taking an infrastructural view, a seamful approach allows us to leverage the imperfections in AI systems in resourceful ways without needing to over-hype their capabilities or impose unachievable ideals.
+We share three implications of Seamful XAI on research and practice. \textit{First,} from an infrastructural view, a seamful approach allows us to leverage the imperfections in AI systems without needing to over-hype their capabilities or impose unachievable ideals.
 Understanding infrastructural mismatches can help users, especially non-AI experts, to be aware of the fallibility of AI systems.
-This awareness can inform how we think about trust calibration in AI, especially when addressing over-inflated expectations on AI performance.
-An acknowledgement of AI imperfections does not, however, entail that we give up and do not work on problems~\cite{nilsson2016applying}.
+This awareness can shape how we think about trust calibration in AI, especially when addressing over-inflated expectations.
+Acknowledging AI is imperfect does not entail that we give up and do not work on problems~\cite{nilsson2016applying}.
 It simply means we are realistic about what we can solve and opportunistic about the rest.
 We leverage the gaps and use uncertainty as a resource instead of thinking of them as inherent flaws.
-An infrastructural view also changes how we design: instead of obsessing over perfection, we can be pragmatic and resourceful in designing Human-AI interactions that leverage the imperfections to empower users such that they have the tools to deal with the fallout from breakdowns.
+An infrastructural view also changes how we design: instead of obsessing over perfection, we can be resourceful about Human-AI interaction designs that leverage inevitable imperfections to empower users with the tools to deal with the fallout from breakdowns.

-Second, a seamful XAI outlook appropriately calibrates the expectations of our agency as creators by helping us recognize that we cannot always be in control of our deployed systems.
-Given that AI is a tricky design material~\cite{yang2020re,ghai2021explainable,AIdesignmaterial,DoveAIdesignmaterial} due to its stochasticity, changing, and non-deterministic nature, it is difficult to envision exactly how events unfold in use~\cite{phoebeseamless2022}.
+\textit{Second,} a seamful XAI outlook can set the right expectations about the limits of our powers as technologists.
+Given that AI is a tricky design material~\cite{yang2020re,ehsan2023charting,AIdesignmaterial,DoveAIdesignmaterial} due to its stochasticity, changing, and non-deterministic nature, it is difficult to envision exactly how events unfold in use~\cite{phoebeseamless2022}.
 Given that breakdowns emerge in use, where developers or designers are unlikely to be around, it is in our best interests to empower end users \textit{with tools to address the fallout from breakdowns}.
-Moreover, a seamful outlook acknowledges that creators don't always have the control to dynamically change the system real time (e.g., model updates may not be possible due to regulatory reasons and thus may lag organizational policy shifts).
+Moreover, a seamful outlook acknowledges that creators don't always have the control to dynamically change the system in real time (e.g., model updates may not be possible due to regulatory reasons and thus may lag organizational policy shifts).
 This realization can prompt changes in how we study AI failures and design fallback plans.